 In March 2013, the Northern District of Illinois adopted various amendments to the LPRs.
 The most notable changes included a clarification to LPR 1.3 that fact discovery does not resume as a matter of right following a claim construction ruling.
 Instead, the party seeking additional discovery after claim construction must submit a motion explaining why further discovery is necessitated by the claim construction ruling.
-Also, LPR 3.1 was modified such that in the Final Invalidity Contentions, a party may not rely on more than 25 prior-art references unless it receives permission from the Court to do so.
-In seeking such permission, the party must demonstrate good cause for exceeding the limit and show an absence of unfair prejudice to the patentee.

-In addition to amending specific LPRs, the Northern District of Illinois amended the rules to include Local Patent Rules for Electronically Stored Information ("ESI").
+In addition to amending specific LPRs, the Northern District of Illinois amended the rules in 2013 to include Local Patent Rules for Electronically Stored Information ("ESI").
 The Northern District of Illinois Local Patent Rules for ESI are based on the Seventh Circuit's Electronic Discovery Pilot Program Principles and the Federal Circuit's Model Order on E-Discovery (which has since been removed from the Federal Circuit's website).

-Some notable aspets of the Northern District of Illinois Local Patent Rules for ESI include LPR ESI 2.6(d)-(e), which provide that the default for email discovery is five custodians per producing party, and five search terms per custodian.
-LPR ESI 2.6(d)-(e) also provide that the Court "shall consider contested requests for up to five additional custodians per producing party and [up to five additional search terms per custodian], upon showing a distinct need based on the size, complexity, and issues of this specific case."
+Some notable aspects of the Northern District of Illinois Local Patent Rules for ESI include LPR ESI 2.6(d)-(e), which provide that the default for email discovery is five custodians per producing party and five search terms per custodian.
+LPR ESI 2.6(d)-(e) also provide that the court "shall consider contested requests for up to five additional custodians per producing party and [up to five additional search terms per custodian], upon showing a distinct need based on the size, complexity, and issues of this specific case."

-The LPR for ESI further contemplate cost shifting in the event that a requesting party seeks discovery of a large number of custodians or search terms: "Should a party serve email production requests for additional custodians [or search terms] beyond the limits agreed to by the parties or granted by the Court pursuant to this paragraph, the requesting party shall bear all reasonable costs caused by such additional discovery."
+The Local Patent Rules for ESI further contemplate cost shifting in the event that a requesting party seeks discovery of a large number of custodians or search terms: "Should a party serve email production requests for additional custodians [or search terms] beyond the limits agreed to by the parties or granted by the Court pursuant to this paragraph, the requesting party shall bear all reasonable costs caused by such additional discovery."
 (LPR ESI 2.6(d)-(e).)
 Similarly, the ESI rules provide for cost shifting when the requesting party seeks documents produced in a format that is not the most convenient for the responding party: "If a party requests production in a format other than the one most convenient for the producing party, the requesting party is responsible for the incremental cost of creating its copy of requested information."
 (LPR ESI 2.5(e).)